v-rajagt/IntuneDocs/intune/configuration/vpn-settings-android-enterprise.md

 To learn more about VPN profiles in Intune, see [VPN profiles](vpn-settings-configure.md).

+> [!NOTE]
+> To configure always-on VPN, you need to create a VPN profile and also create a [device restrictions](device-restrictions-android-for-work.md#connectivity) profile with the Always-on VPN setting configured.

 ## Before you begin

 [Create a device configuration profile](vpn-settings-configure.md#create-a-device-profile), and choose **Android Enterprise**.